Switzerland's military peace support activities

 Peace support: a key task of the Swiss Armed Forces

-Numerous armed conflicts are raging around the world.
-That is why Switzerland has been involved in civilian and military efforts to support peace and promote human rights for several decades.
-Despite the fact that international peace support is one of the three main tasks set out in the Armed Forces Act, there is less public awareness that the Swiss Armed Forces are also involved in peace support missions in post-conflict situations.
+Switzerland has been involved in civilian and military efforts to support peace and promote human rights for several decades.
+International peace support is one of the three main tasks set out in the Armed Forces Act.

 Switzerland's quiet commitment

-The Swiss Armed Forces are involved in peacekeeping operations within the framework of the Organization for Security and Co-operation in Europe (OSCE), the United Nations (UN) and the European Union (EU).
-Some 300 Swiss soldiers and civilians are deployed in over a dozen peacekeeping operations in Europe, Africa and Asia.
+The Swiss Armed Forces are involved in peace support operations within the framework of the Organization for Security and Co-operation in Europe (OSCE), the United Nations (UN) and the European Union (EU).
+Some 250 Swiss soldiers and civilians are deployed in over a dozen peace support operations in Europe, Africa and Asia.

 Because of their neutrality, the Swiss servicemen and women engaged in these operations are highly valued by all sides, especially by government authorities, local communities and international organisations.
 Another positive factor is that Switzerland does not have a colonialist history.
-Swiss peacekeepers are therefore ideally equipped for international peacekeeping operations.
+Swiss peacekeepers are therefore ideally equipped for international peace support operations

 A decades-long commitment